APIYOJENNIFER/alx-system_engineering-devops/0x01-shell_permissions/README.md

 13. Create a directory with permission
 14. Change the group owner
 15. Change owner to vincent and group to staff for all files
 16. Change owner and group for symbolic link
+17. Change owner to new owner if owned by specific known user